OtherDevOpsGene/intro-to-terraform-and-ansible/lesson-02/README.md

 ## Output

-You can specify data to be displayed at the end of the `apply` by creating an `outputs.tf` file.
+We can specify data to be displayed at the end of the `apply` by creating an `outputs.tf` file.

 ```terraform